francocurotto/DDMre/documentation/abilities_list.md

 Negates all TUNNEL abilities.

 ## TURNSLOWTYPE (TYPE)
-TYPE monsters can only move once every two turns, starting forbiding movement in each player next turn and reenabling it in the turn after the next.
+TYPE monsters can only move once every two turns, starting forbidding movement in each player next turn and re-enabling it in the turn after the next.
 NOTE: Two or more of instances of this ability can be stacked to cancel movement completely.

 ## BUFFTYPE (TYPE, ATTR, AMOUNT)
 Raise ATTR of all TYPE monsters by AMOUNT.